latenighttales/alcali/docs/docs/views/settings.md

     Because minions fields are linked to minions, you need to first have some minions present in the database.

-    Use the refresh minions _fab_ button.
+    Use the refresh minions action button.

 ## User Settings